Menu

 Finding Your Flow

 Happiness and contentment can be fleeting feelings that are hard to maintain or even experience fully when they present themselves.
 To gain more insight and understanding of how you can realize more happiness and contentment in your life, exploring what drives you internally and finding your flow might be your best method.
-Famed Hungarian American psychologist, Mihaly Csikszentmihalyi, spent his life attempting to understand how individuals—particularly high performers—were able to access flow state in their work.
+Famed Hungarian American psychologist Mihaly Csikszentmihalyi spent his life attempting to understand how individuals—particularly high performers—were able to access the flow state in their work.

 Csikszentmihalyi posits that people are happiest when they are in a state of flow.
 Flow is described as a state of complete concentration or engagement in the activity at hand.
 So much so that nothing else seems to matter.
 Sounds pretty good, right?